Why Open Source Software?

 Build your resume on OSS in your area of expertise and you will be richly rewarded.

-Non-tech users: It this even possible?
+It this even possible?
 A lay person using Open Source?
 No way, impossible!
-It is too geeky, too buggy, impossible to install and maintain!!
-Not quite; all this was true maybe 10 years ago, not any more.
+It is too geeky, too buggy, impossible to install and maintain.
+Not quite.
+All this was true maybe 10 years ago, not any more.
 OSS is now ubiquitous and chances are, you're anyway using it without even your knowledge.
-For ex: Firefox, OpenOffice, etc, etc. Case in point: my 80+ year-old father started using computers a few years back, mainly to play online chess.
+For ex: Firefox, OpenOffice, Linux, etc, etc. Case in point: my 80+ year-old father started using computers a few years back, mainly to play online chess.
 He uses Linux desktop (and doesn't even know it!) installed 5 years ago that he's merrily using 'till date.
-Other than occassional upgrade whenever i visit, the box is working just fine and he's perfectly happy with it (except that i've never managed to get Flash working properly on the browser)
+Other than occassional upgrade whenever i visit, the box is working just fine and he's perfectly happy with it (except that i've never managed to get Flash working properly)

-Open Source Software is really important to safeguard your right to use Software products like any other product in the market.
-There is a real case for people and Organisations across the board to use OSS.
+To conclude, Open Source Software is really important to safeguard your right to use Software products like any other product in the market.
+There is a real case of people and Organisations across the board to use OSS.